 Please note: In the course of the challenge we made every effort to ensure we were using clean and dry kit when moving between the lakes to prevent the transmission of invasive algal species contaminating the pristine lakes #spreadthewordnottheweed

-By George Taplin
+Written by George Taplin

 Big thanks to my sponsors who helped make this a success @dryrobe @strelswimming